idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 Note John identifies Christ with life and light:

-<bq>><span class="bbq">/John 1:1 In the beginning was the Word, and the Word was with God, and the Word was God.
+<bq><span class="bbq">/John 1:1 In the beginning was the Word, and the Word was with God, and the Word was God.
 2 The same was in the beginning with God.
 3 All things were made through him.
 Without him, nothing was made that has been made.
 4 In him was life, and the life was the light of men.
-5 The light shines in the darkness, and the darkness hasn’t overcome† it.
+5 The light shines in the darkness, and the darkness hasn’t overcome† it.<br><br>

 6 There came a man sent from God, whose name was John.
 7 The same came as a witness, that he might testify about the light, that all might believe through him.
 8 He was not the light, but was sent that he might testify about the light.
-9 The true light that enlightens everyone was coming into the world.
+9 The true light that enlightens everyone was coming into the world.<br><br>

-10 He was in the world, and the world was made through him, and the world didn’t recognize him.
+10 He was in the world, and the world was made through him, and the world didn’t recognize him.<br><br>

-...
+...<br><br>

 14 The Word became flesh and lived among us.
 We saw his glory, such glory as of the only born‡ Son of the Father, full of grace and truth./</span></bq>